 The CFR does not necessarily represent the amount of actual external debt outstanding.
-This is because not all borrowing previously allowed has in effect taken place against this requirement but is being financed internally through cash deposits and reserves.
+This is due to the fact that not all borrowing previously allowed has in effect taken place against this requirement but is being financed internally through cash deposits and reserves.